Texas State Bobcats: Rivalries

-Texas State has Sun Belt rivalries with all of the West Division schools (Arkansas State, Little Rock, Louisiana-Lafayette, Louisiana-Monroe, and UT Arlington).
 Their main Sun Belt rival was the UT Arlington Mavericks until 2022.

 I-35 Orange vs. Maroon Rivalry

 The I-35 Orange vs. Maroon Rivalry series is the name given to the athletic competitions between the Bobcats and the University of Texas at San Antonio Roadrunners.
 The name is derived from the Interstate highway that essentially links the two schools who are in relatively close proximity to each other.
 In the beginning of the rivalry, a trophy was awarded to the winner of the men's basketball game.
 It has grown, however, to include all common sports the two schools compete with each other in throughout the academic year.
 A point system is used to crown a winner after the last competition between the schools in that year.
 The trophy is then inscribed with the annual winners and the winning institution retains the trophy for one year until the next winner is crowned.

-Texas State took the 2007–08 trophy before UTSA reclaimed it for 2008–09, but the Bobcats brought the hardware back to San Marcos at the end of the 2009–10 competition.

 The Battle for the Paddle

 In fall 1998, just before the Bobcats were scheduled to take on the Nicholls State Colonels, rains flooded San Marcos and the field at Bobcat Stadium.

 Athletic directors and coaches from each school decided not to continue with the game and coined the annual contest named "Battle for the Paddle," joking that fans and athletes needed to use a boat and paddle to get to the game.
 The game eventually took place on November 28, 1998, with the Bobcats prevailing 28–27 to win the Paddle.

-Texas State currently trails in the series with 13 wins against the Colonels' 16, as the Colonels re-took the paddle in 2010, eventually winning 47–45 in 4 OT.
+The Colonels re-took the paddle in 2010, eventually winning 47–45 in 4 OT.
 2010 was Texas State's last year playing football in the Southland Conference.
 In 2011, they were an FCS Independent and in their first year of transitioning to the FBS.
 Since Texas State was playing with more scholarship players, Nicholls State opted not to bring the paddle to San Marcos for the final scheduled matchup between the schools.
 The Texas State team created their own paddle and won the game, 38–12.
-The Colonels retain possession of the actual paddle trophy.
+The Colonels retained possession of the actual paddle trophy.

 Bobcats vs Bearkats

-The rivalry between the Sam Houston State Bearkats and Texas State Bobcats is no longer active due to Texas State leaving the Southland Conference and moving to the FBS.
-The Bearkats and Bobcats have played each other 89 times, and is the most played FCS rivalry game in Texas as of 2011.
-Texas State currently leads the series 48-36-4.
+The rivalry between the Sam Houston Bearkats and Texas State Bobcats has no longer been annual since Texas State left the Southland Conference (SLC) and moved to FBS.
+As of 2011, the Bearkats and Bobcats had played each other 89 times, making it the most played FCS rivalry game in Texas.
+Even after Sam Houston moved to FBS in 2023, the rivalry has not been regular, given that Sam Houston has been a member of Conference USA since moving to FBS while TXST has been in the Sun Belt Conference and now the Pac-12.
+The teams' 2024 meeting was their first since TXST left the SLC.